 The security of the applications developed in OutSystems is of utmost importance.
 OutSystems continuously works to provide and improve the built-in security protection in the host layers, by applying the latest security features in the platform.

-This is one of the main reasons why you should keep your OutSystems platform updated to the latest version (Platform Server and development applications).
+This is one of the main reasons why you should keep your OutSystems platform updated to the latest version (Platform Server, LifeTime, Service Studio, and Integration Studio).

 Finding major vulnerabilities